Overview

 client commissions fall within the definition of "qualified" brokerage or research service.

-We use research and other services for all the clients for whom we exercise investment discretion,
+We typically use research and other services for all the clients for whom we exercise investment

-not just the clients who paid the commissions.
-Some clients with more trades bear a disproportionate
+discretion, not just the clients who paid the commissions.
+Some clients with more trades bear a

-share of the costs of brokerage and research services.
-Additionally, when we select brokers that
+disproportionate share of the costs of brokerage and research services.
+Additionally, when we select

-provide these services, our clients pay higher commissions than those charged by some other
+brokers that provide these services, our clients pay higher commissions than those charged by some

 The use of client commissions for research and services is a potential conflict of interest.
 We may